chaswiso/Portfolio/Test Plan.md

 ## Scope
 > What is on the table and available to be tested, and what specifically will NOT be tested
 ## Testing Strategy
-> Perform multiple types of tests with expected outcomes
+> Perform multiple types of test procedures that give expected test outcomes
 ### Unit Testing
+- work with developers
 ### API Testing
+- endpoints
+- requests
+- responses
 ### Integration and System Testing
 ### Performance and Stress Testing
 ### User Acceptance Testing